History of Microsoft Flight Simulator: Flight Simulator 2004: A Century of Flight

 Flight Simulator 2004: A Century of Flight (version 9.0), also known as FS9 or FS2004, was shipped with several historical aircraft such as the Wright Flyer, Ford Tri-Motor, and the Douglas DC-3 to commemorate the 100th anniversary of the Wright Brothers' first flight.
 The program included an improved weather engine that provided true three-dimensional clouds and true localized weather conditions for the first time.
 The engine also allowed users to download weather information from actual weather stations, allowing the simulator to synchronize the weather with the real world.
-Other enhancements from the previous version included better ATC communications, GPS equipment, interactive virtual cockpits, and more variety in autogen such as barns, street lights, silos, etc.
+Other enhancements from the previous version included better ATC communications, GPS equipment, interactive virtual cockpits, and more variety in autogen such as barns, street lights, silos, etc. This version was the first to include worldwide taxiway signs by default.

 Flight Simulator 2004 is also the last version to include and feature Meigs Field as its default airport.
 The airport was closed on March 30, 2003, and the airport was removed in the subsequent releases.
 It is also the last version to support Windows 98/9x series of operating systems.